 Des Hardiman has over 40 years commercial experience primarily in the not-for-profit sector.
 As a qualified accountant, Des has worked in Catholic education for over 30 years, having held the leadership position of Bursar/Business Manager at Trinity College, Newman College and John XXIII College in that time.
 Responsibilities included all financial management, risk, board governance, non-teaching staff, and capital developments.
 Des has been a member of school boards and held numerous committee positions on related associations.
 Retiring in 2015, Des has a small consulting business and is active in the community as a Justice of the Peace and on the Board of the Swan Districts Football Club.
 He is also a Fellow of the Institute of Public Accountants and a Member of the Governance Institute of Australia.

-Mary holds a Bachelor of Laws, Master of Public Health, Bachelor of Arts (Hons), is a Fellow of the Australian Institute of Company Directors and a Fellow of the Governance Institute Australia.
+Mary holds a Bachelor of Laws, Master of Public Health, Bachelor of Arts (Hons), is a Graduate of the Australian Institute of Company Directors and a Fellow of the Governance Institute Australia.